Breastmilk: Pumping, Collecting, Storing

 Expect to pump for a few minutes before you see a steady flow of milk.

-Do not fill collection bottles more than two-thirds full to avoid any back flow of
+Don't fill collection bottles more than two-thirds full so that milk does not flow

-milk and to allow for expansion if milk is to be frozen.
-If you easily fill bottles,
+back.
+This also allows the milk to expand if it is to be frozen.
+If you easily fill

-have additional collection bottles ready.
+bottles, have more collection bottles ready.
 Stop and change bottles as needed.
-If your
+If

-baby takes more than the amount in one bottle at a feeding, you might attach collection
+your baby takes more than the amount in one bottle at a feeding, you might attach

 When you are ready to stop pumping, use a clean finger to press in on your breast